Santa Muerte: History

 After the Spanish conquest of the Aztec Empire, the worship of Mictēcacihuātl (or Mictlancihuatl), the skeletal Aztec goddess of death, diminished but was never eradicated.
 Judith Katia Perdigón Castañeda has found references dating to 18th-century Mexico.
 According to one account, recorded in the annals of the Spanish Inquisition, Chichimecs in central Mexico tied up a skeletal figure, whom they addressed as "Santa Muerte", and threatened it with lashings if it did not perform miracles or grant their wishes.
-Another syncretism between pre-Columbian and Christian beliefs involving death can be seen in Day of the Dead commemorations.
+Another syncretism between pre-Columbian and Catholic beliefs involving death can be seen in Day of the Dead commemorations.
 During these commemorations, many Mexicans flock to cemeteries to sing and pray for friends and family members who have died.
 Children partake in the festivities by eating chocolate or candy in the shape of skulls.
-Perdigón Castañeda, Thompson, Kingsbury, and Chesnut have countered the argument that Santa Muerte's origins are not Indigenous proposed by Malvido, Lomnitz, and Kristensen; stating that Santa Muerte's origins derive from authentic Indigenous beliefs.
-For Malvido this stems from Indigenist discourse originating in the 1930s.
-Nevertheless, ethnoarchaeological research by Kingsbury and Chesnut as well as archival work by Perdigón Castañeda, has established clear links between pre-Columbian death deity worship and Santa Muerte supplication.
+Perdigón Castañeda, Thompson, Kingsbury, and Chesnut have countered the argument that Santa Muerte's origins are not Indigenous as proposed by Malvido, Lomnitz, and Kristensen, stating that Santa Muerte's origins derive from authentic Indigenous beliefs.
+For Malvido, this stems from Indigenist discourse originating in the 1930s.
+Nevertheless, ethnoarchaeological research by Kingsbury and Chesnut, as well as archival work by Perdigón Castañeda, has established clear links between pre-Columbian death deity worship and Santa Muerte supplication.

 In contrast to the Day of the Dead, overt veneration of Santa Muerte remained clandestine until the early 2000s.
 When it went public in sporadic occurrences, reaction was often harsh, and included the desecration of shrines and altars.
 At the beginning of the 20th century, José Guadalupe Posada created a similar, but secular, figure by the name of Catrina, a female skeleton dressed in fancy clothing of the period.
 Posada began to evoke the idea that the universality of death generated a fundamental equality amongst all human beings.
 His paintings of skeletons in daily life and of La Catrina were meant to represent the arbitrary and violent nature of an unequal society.

 Modern artists began to reestablish Posada's styles as a national artistic objective to push the limits of upper-class tastes; an example of Posada's influence is Diego Rivera's mural painting Dream of a Sunday Afternoon in the Alameda Central, which features La Catrina.
 The image of the skeleton and the Day of the Dead ritual that used to be held underground became commercialized and domesticated.
-The skeletal images became that of folklore, encapsulating Posada's viewpoint that death is an equalizer.
+The skeletal images became folklore, encapsulating Posada's viewpoint that death is an equalizer.

 Skeletons were clad in extravagant dresses with braids in their hair, altering the image of Posada's original La Catrina.
-As opposed to being the political message Posada intended, the skeletons of equality became skeletal images which were appealing to tourists and the national folkloric Mexican identity.
+As opposed to being the political message Posada intended, the skeletons of equality became skeletal images that were appealing to tourists and the national folkloric Mexican identity.